Download press photos here

 Kimyan Law’s debut LP, ‘Coeur Calme’, was released on Blu Mar Ten Music in October 2014 and was immediately recognised as one of the year’s highlights, seeing him shortlisted for ‘Best New Producer’ at the Drum & Bass Arena Awards, listed second only to Spectrasoul as one of 2014’s best LPs by Ministry of Sound and surrounded by universal praise from audience and peers alike.

-His 2016 follow-up LP, ‘Zawadi’, does not disappoint.
-Expanding the vocabulary established with ‘Coeur Calme’, Kimyan Law has managed to create a new collection of music even more playful and yet more profoundly serious than the first.
+His 2016 follow-up LP, ‘Zawadi’, did not disappoint.
+Expanding the vocabulary established with ‘Coeur Calme’, Kimyan Law managed to create a new collection of music even more playful and yet more profoundly serious than the first.

 Having its roots in Drum & Bass, the music flies far beyond the confines of that often-formulaic genre, expanding sonic ranges and disrupting standard arrangements.
-Mpunga incorporates African instruments and influences into his set up, achieving a rare organic and human quality among the cold electronics.
+Kimyan Law incorporates African instruments and influences into his set up, achieving a rare organic and human quality amongst the cold electronics.
 Glittering cascades of tuned percussion are expertly weaved into layers of state-of-the-art bass and the result is a stunning, future/primitive array of romantic and cinematic music that, with its sheer humanity, seduces everyone who experiences it.